FoxLisk/alttp-notes/rooms/Automation/EP/24 big key chest.md

 Hold <v to the wall, can hold way longer than you think.

-When leaving, you can ^> until the door unlocks.
+When leaving, you can ^> until the door unlocks (then snap into the door).